geekiam/website/static/posts/git-repository-design-considerations.md

  traffic originates from Google's distributed build-and-test systems.

- Google chose the monolithic-source-management strategy in 1999 when the existing Google codebase was migrated from CVS to Perforce.
+ Google chose the monolithic-source-management strategy in 1999 when the existing Google codebase was migrated from CVS too Perforce.
 Early Google engineers maintained that a single repository was strictly better than splitting up the codebase, though at the time they did not anticipate the future scale of the codebase and all the supporting tooling that would be built to make the scaling feasible.